imcmihai/copy-whisper-forge-words/README.md

 ------

-**Here are some of the web-application that I have built.
+**Here are some of the other web-applications that I have built, which you can check out.

 A Romanian Stocks monitor web-app that I have built a while ago